Cost: $145.00 per rider per team

 Once a run is finished, riders from the team that completed that run, shall be responsible to regroup and settle the cattle for the next team to run.
 Cattle shall be settled in the center of the back wall of the pen.
 Cattle settlers will remain with the cattle until the judge dismisses them.
 When dismissed, leave the pen in an expeditious manner, riding around the team about to enter the pen, and not through the middle of the team.

 When the announcer says “flag is up” the team will enter the pen, time will start and the number of the calf to be sorted first will be announced.
 A lap timer will be used to time each calf that crosses the start/foul line in its entirety.
 The whole calf must cross the start/foul line to be counted.
 Once the calf is counted, if it returns to the pen it will result in a DQ.

 No profanity to be used during or after runs.

-No coaching from spectators or fellow team members not on the team running.
+No spotting cattle from spectators or fellow team members not on the team running.

 When your team is announced to run, be in the arena and ready to run, excessive delays will result in a DQ.

 Each event will start promptly at scheduled times, any riders not ready to ride will result in a DQ.